 Admiring others is a beautiful expression of love.
 It brings people together and creates a community of good spirits, but envying others does the exact opposite.
 It creates a sense of competition and self doubt.
 A fine line lies between both concepts, which is why it is important to recognize which one we are acting upon.

 Now, admiring someone for a trait or an object that compliments them is a different story.
-The admiration should lead to encouragement, but if it takes the wrong turn and leads to envy , you and I both know that isn’t a healthy emotion to carry around.
+The admiration should lead to encouragement, but if it takes the wrong turn and leads to envy, we both know that isn’t a healthy emotion to carry with us.

 You don’t have to be that person.
 The one to show off the best parts of you and to hide your grey areas, even if society is pulling on your ear.
 Try a different approach.
 Instead, see what it’s like to be open about your struggles and see how many people can relate to you.
 Then, watch how many people are going to be inspired by your vulnerability and will use that to transform the lives of others who may be struggling with the same thing.
 Change for the greater good is a crazy thing to witness, but the fulfillment you will take in is the best part about it.